auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 // image

-1. View - It's the interface layer, which means UIKit files (including UIViewController).
+- **View** - It's the interface layer, which means UIKit files (including UIViewController).
 At this point, it's quite clear that UIViewController subclasses should belong to the View layer in a more decoupled architecture.
 In VIPER, things are basically the same of those in MVVM: views are responsible for displaying what the presenter asks them to, and to transmit user input back to the Presenter.

-2. Interactor - Contains the business logic that are described by the use cases in the application.
+- **Interactor** - Contains the business logic that are described by the use cases in the application.
 Similar to the ViewModel, the interactor is responsible for fetching data from the model layer (using network or local database), and its implementation is totally independent of the UI.
 It's important to remember that network and database managers are not part of VIPER, so they are treated as separated dependencies.

-3. Presenter - Contains view logic to format data to be displayed.
+- **Presenter** - Contains view logic to format data to be displayed.
 In MVVM, this is part of the job done by the ViewModel.
 The Presenter receives data from the Interactor and carry it to the View.
 Also, it reacts to user inputs, asking for more data or sending it back to the Interactor.

-4. Entity - Has the responsibilities of the Model layer in the other architectures.
-Entities are plain data objects, managed by the Interactor.
+- **Entity** - Has part of the responsibilities of the Model layer in the other architectures.
+Entities are plain data objects, with no business logic, managed by the Interactor.

-5. Router - The navigation logic of the application.
+- **Router** - The navigation logic of the application.
 It might not seem an important layer, but if you have to reuse the same iPhone views in a iPad, the only thing that might change is the way that the views are presented.
 This lets your other layers untouched, and the Router is responsible for the navigation flow in each situation.

 Comparing to MVX styles, Viper has a few key differences in the distribution of responsibilities:
 - It introduces Router, the layer responsible for the navigation flow.